open-contracting/bi.open-contracting.org/powerbi/README.md

 This must be run:

 - by the operating system user that will run the [cron job](#cron),
-- from the working directory for the project (same as the `CARDINAL_WORKDIR` configuration).
+- from the working directory for the project (same as the `CARDINAL_WORKDIR` setting).

 ## Cron

-Preview the crontab entry, to make sure the directory of the `cron.sh` script is correct (if not, edit the `CARDINAL_WORKDIR` configuration):
+Preview the crontab entry, to make sure the directory of the `cron.sh` script is correct (if not, edit the `CARDINAL_WORKDIR` setting):

 ```bash
 make -s print-crontab